JayFarei/new_repo_automation/README.md

 touch ~/.bash_profile
 ```

-Edit both file (`atom ~/.bashrc`) and include the link to the custom alias provided by this repository
+Edit both file (`code ~/.bashrc`) and include the link to the custom alias provided by this repository

-Note: if you use zsh - do the same for `atom ~/.zshrc`
+Note: if you use zsh - do the same for `code ~/.zshrc`

 ```